 7 August 2020

-Running the length of 52.2km, the Sungai Buloh-Serdang-Putrajaya mass rapid transit line (SSPL) is the second in the Klang Valley MRT project.
+Running the length of 52.2km, then new Sungai Buloh-Serdang-Putrajaya MRT line (SSPL) is the second in the Klang Valley MRT project.
 It will start from Sungai Buloh, run through the heart of the Kuala Lumpur city centre and go all the way to Putrajaya, and have 35 stations, of which 24 are elevated and 11 are underground.

 SSPL is expected to serve a catchment of two million people and have a daily ridership of 529,00 passengers, according to MRT Corp.
 There will be 11 interchange stations and 17 stations with park-and-ride facilities.